LACMIP/emu/docs/_documentation/citing.md

 **Specimens with type numbers for internal use only:**
 - unfigured hypotypes

-If a specimen has a type number, it must be referenced in-text with the catalog number.
-**Note that LACMIP is no longer minting new type numbers for unfigured hypotypes.**
+If a specimen has a type number, it must be referenced in-text with the catalog number. **Note that LACMIP is no longer minting new type numbers for unfigured hypotypes**.

 A large number of LACMIP's type specimens were published in the NHMLA's _Contributions in Science_ series (1957-2017), which is now available from the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org/bibliography/122696#/summary).